rbscouto/rbscouto.github.io/index.md

 ---
 layout: home
 profile_picture:
-  src: /assets/img/profile-pic.jpg
+  src: /assets/img/profile-pic.jpeg
   alt: website picture
 ---

 <p>
   Hi!
 I'm a Maths PhD student at the University of Porto and at the University of St Andrews (co-tutelle) working under the supervision of Ana Cristina Freitas, Jorge Freitas and Mike Todd.
+I did my undergraduate studies in

   My resesarch interests
 </p>

 # <a href="http://dangrover.com">website</a>